superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 #### **Description**
 The drone will be bought and be ready to fly.
 Senors and a processing unit will be added to the drone to expand the capabilities of the drone.
-The drone will be able to fly to a victim and use the attached sensors to check vitals and cognitivness and sort the injured person into a triage catagory.
+The drone will be able to fly to a victim and use the attached sensors to check vitals and cognitiveness and sort the injured person into a triage category.

 ![Drawing.vsdx - Google Chrome 10_30_2024 6_29_08 PM](https://hackmd.io/_uploads/rydsWHg-kg.png)

-### **Power and circuity design subsystem**
+### **Power and Circuitry design subsystem**
-#### **connections**
+#### **Connections**
 Power signal to connect the signal processing subsystem

-#### **specifications**
+#### **Specifications**
 The power subsystem shall supply ample power to all needed subsystems.
   The power subsystem shall optimally use the battery on the drone to prevent unnecessary discharge.
   The power subsystem shall not have exposed wiring to ensure safety.
   The power subsystem shall protect client circuits with fuses.

 #### **Description**
-The power subsystem will be responsible for converting power from the battery to the signal processing subsystem subsystem and other perihperals on the drone.
+The power subsystem will be responsible for converting power from the battery to the signal processing subsystem subsystem and other peripherals on the drone.
 The following flow chart describes the steps to meet the specifications.

 <img width="118" alt="power subsystem" src="https://github.com/user-attachments/assets/e48fe624-972f-47ee-875b-66390ba27317">

 ### **Signal Processing subsystem**
-#### **connections**
+#### **Connections**
   Digital connection to programmable Drone.
     Digital signal to the doppler sensor.

-#### **specifications**
+#### **Specifications**
   The signal processing subsystem shall use signal processing to determine heart rate and respiratory rate.
   The signal processing subsystem shall be able to get accurate readings from 1 meter away.
   The signal processing algorithms shall process data and have it ready to transmit within 500ms of being received.